-The following curriculum develops the competencies needed for success as an entry level bookkeeper and may serve as the basis for further courses leading toward a full-charge bookkeeper.
-Upon completion of the program, students will:
+The following curriculum develops the competencies needed for success as an entry-level bookkeeper and may serve as the basis for further courses leading toward a full-charge bookkeeper.
+Upon completion of this program, students will be able to

-- Understand the internal control structure of a business organization;
+- Analyze the internal control structure of a business organization;

 - Prepare financial statements according to generally accepted accounting standards;